PaddlePaddle/PaddleClas/docs/en/models_training/recognition_en.md

 - `Arch.name`：the name of the model
 - `Global.pretrained_model`：path to the pre-trained model file of the model to be evaluated, unlike `Global.Backbone.pretrained`,  the pre-trained model is the weight of the whole model instead of the Backbone only.
 When it is time to do model evaluation, the weights of the whole model need to be loaded.
-- `Metric.Eval`：the metric to be evaluated, by default evaluates recall@1, recall@5, mAP. when you are not going to evaluate a metric, you can remove the corresponding trial marker from the configuration file; when you want to add a certain evaluation metric, you can also refer to [Metric](https://github.com/PaddlePaddle/PaddleClas/blob/release/2.2/ppcls/metric/metrics.py) section to add the relevant metric to the configuration file `Metric.Eval`.
+- `Metric.Eval`：the metric to be evaluated, by default evaluates recall@1, recall@5, mAP. when you are not going to evaluate a metric, you can remove the corresponding trial marker from the configuration file; when you want to add a certain evaluation metric, you can also refer to [Metric](../../../ppcls/metric/metrics.py) section to add the relevant metric to the configuration file `Metric.Eval`.

 **Note：**

-- When loading the model to be evaluated, the path to the model file needs to be specified, but it is not necessary to include the file suffix, PaddleClas will automatically complete the `.pdparams` suffix, e.g. [2.2.2 Resume Training](https://github.com/PaddlePaddle/PaddleClas/blob/release/2.2/docs/en/tutorials/getting_started_retrieval_en.md#Resume-Training).
+- When loading the model to be evaluated, the path to the model file needs to be specified, but it is not necessary to include the file suffix, PaddleClas will automatically complete the `.pdparams` suffix, e.g. [2.2.2 Resume Training](#2.2.2).
 - Metric learning are generally not evaluated for TopkAcc.

+<a name="2.3"></a>

 ### 2.3 Export Inference Model